DevOps-Sad-people/itu-minitwit/docs/testing.md

    - Executes actions (e.g., loading a page, clicking a button).
    - Returns the result/status back through the driver to the client.

-Selenium supports Ruby
-First we tried to implement Selenium but the webdrivers did not work.
+History:
+Selenium was created in 2004 and is mature and battle-tested.
+It support a lot of programming languages.
+It is compatible with all major browsers.
+It has a huge community, ecosystem and integration.

 **Playwright**

+Architecture:
+1. Playwright uses a language specific library (e.g C#, JavaScript, TypeScript, Python, Ruby)
+1. Playwright Driver.
+Unlike the Selenium, Unlike Selenium, no separate browser driver executables are needed.
-Architecture: Playwright uses a WebSocket connection rather than the WebDriver API and HTTP.
+1. Playwright uses a WebSocket connection rather than the WebDriver API and HTTP.

+Extra features:
-Playwright works natively with Chromium, Firefox, and WebKit (Safari engine) out of the box
+- Playwright works natively with Chromium, Firefox, and WebKit (Safari engine) out of the box

-Auto-waiting for elements prevents flaky tests, whereas Selenium often requires explicit waits
+- Auto-waiting for elements prevents flaky tests, whereas Selenium often requires explicit waits

-The webSochet stays open for the duration of the test, so everything is sent on one connection.
+- The webSocket stays open for the duration of the test, so everything is sent on one connection.

 This is one reason why Playwright’s execution speeds tend to be faster.

+History:
-History: Playwright is fairly new to the automation scene.
+Playwright is fairly new to the automation scene created in 2020.
 It is faster than Selenium and has capabilities that Selenium lacks, but it does not yet have as broad a range of support for browsers/languages or community support.
 It is open source and [backed by Microsoft](https://github.com/microsoft/playwright).

+We tried to implement both Selenium and Playwright.
+For us it was impossible to get the Selenium to work, we had critical problems with the external browser drivers needed for the Selenium framework to work.
+Playwright did not need external dirvers since built in protocal clients.

 ## Playwright Testing